CatHuyuH24/A-EMS/docs/System_Architecture.md

 5.  **Auth Service** sends welcome email with temporary password to new user.
 6. New user must change password and setup MFA on first login.

-### Example 2: User Asks the AI a Question
+### Example 2: Enhanced AI Chat Interaction Flow

+#### Multi-turn Conversation with Context

 1. User types "Compare our sales in Q1 vs Q2" into the chat interface on the **Frontend**.
-2. Frontend sends the authenticated request (with JWT) to the **API Gateway**, which routes it to the **AI Orchestrator Service**.
+2. Frontend sends the authenticated request (with JWT and session_id) to the **API Gateway**, which routes it to the **AI Orchestrator Service**.
+3.  **AI Orchestrator Service** performs intelligent context gathering:

+- Retrieves conversation history for session continuity
-3. The **AI Orchestrator Service** calls the **Sales Service** via the API Gateway to fetch sales data for Q1 and Q2.
+- Calls **Sales Service** via API Gateway to fetch Q1 and Q2 sales data
-4. It then constructs a detailed prompt (e.g., "Given the following sales data [...], compare Q1 and Q2.").
-5. The prompt is sent to the external **DeepSeek AI API**.
+- Calls **Finance Service** for related financial context
+- Aggregates user permissions to determine data access scope

+4.  **AI Orchestrator Service** constructs comprehensive prompt with business context and sends to **DeepSeek AI**.
-6. DeepSeek processes the request and returns a natural language answer with analysis.
+5.  **DeepSeek AI** processes the request and returns structured analysis with recommendations.
-7. The **AI Orchestrator Service** forwards the answer back to the **Frontend**, which displays it to the user.
+6.  **AI Orchestrator Service** processes the response:

+- Generates chart data specifications for frontend rendering
+- Extracts key insights and recommendations
+- Creates contextual follow-up suggestions
+- Stores conversation in session history

+7. Enhanced response is returned to **Frontend** including:

+- Natural language analysis
+- Chart visualization data
+- Key insights and recommendations
+- Suggested follow-up questions

+8.  **Frontend** renders the complete response with interactive visualizations.

+#### Context Management and Follow-up

+9. User asks follow-up question: "What drove the increase in Q2?"
+10. **AI Orchestrator Service** maintains context from previous exchange:
+    - References previous Q1/Q2 comparison
+    - Accesses deeper sales and market data
+    - Provides contextual analysis without requiring context restatement

 ### Example 3: Password Change Flow